vadimkravcenko

 What does a CTO actually do?

-🏄 They are the bridge between the tech team and the rest of the company, ensuring that technology supports the business and drives it forward.
+🏄 They are the bridge between the tech team and the rest of the company, making sure technology pushes the business forward — not sideways.

 What is a CTO?